wavefrontHQ/docs/pages/doc/wavefront_internal_metrics.md

 ## Useful Internal Metrics for Optimizing Performance

 A small set of internal metrics can help you optimize performance and monitor your costs.
-This section highlights some things to look for - the exact steps depend on how you're using the Wavefront service and on the characteristics of your environment.
+This section highlights some things to look for - the exact steps depend on how you're using the Operations for Applications service and on the characteristics of your environment.

 Our customer support engineers have found the following metrics especially useful.